 - Bachelor's degree: A degree granted for the successful completion of a baccalaureate program of studies, usually requiring the equivalent of at least 4 but not more than 5 full-time academic years of college-level study.

-Career education/career field of study/career teaching field refers to an undergraduate major or to instruction in one of these 13 career/technical fields: agriculture and natural resources; business management; business support; communications and design; computer and information sciences; education; consumer (or personal) services (e.g., cosmetology, culinary arts); engineering, architecture, and science technologies; health sciences; manufacturing, construction, repair, and transportation; marketing; protective services (e.g., fire protection, corrections); and public, legal, and social services.
-In some cases, categories were combined into larger groupings (e.g., business management, business services, and marketing combined into “business and marketing”).
+Career/technical or occupational education, field of study, or teaching field refers to instruction in one of these 13 occupational fields: agriculture and natural resources; business management; business support; communications and design; computer and information sciences; education; consumer (or personal) services (e.g., cosmetology, culinary arts); engineering, architecture, and science technologies; health sciences; manufacturing, construction, repair, and transportation; marketing; protective services (e.g., fire protection, corrections); and public, legal, and social services.
+In some cases, categories were combined into larger groupings (e.g., business management, business services, and marketing combined into "business and marketing").
 See the postsecondary taxonomy for further detail and a crosswalk to the Classification of Instructional Programs (CIP).